At Alley, we pride ourselves on being creative and having fun outside of the projects we work on for our clients.

 - Play a game or read a book with your kids

 - Turn off your computer completely (seriously, not just letting it “sleep”)

-For more tips on remote work, see our publication “Welcome to the World of Tomorrow: Best Practices for Remote Work.”
+For more tips on remote work and boundary work, see our publication “Welcome to the World of Tomorrow: Best Practices for Remote Work.”